Tyrrrz/CliWrap/Readme.md

 The fluent interface provided by the command object allows you to configure various options related to its execution.
 Below list covers all available configuration methods and their usage.

-> 💡 `Command` is an immutable object, meaning that all configuration methods listed here return a new instance instead of modifying the existing one.
+> 💡 `Command` is an immutable object — all configuration methods listed here create a new instance instead of modifying the existing one.

 #### `WithArguments(...)`

-Sets the command line arguments that will be passed to the child process.
+Sets the command line arguments passed to the child process.

 **Default**: empty.